-Any mission to space depends on years (if not decades) of work by thousands of dedicated individuals on the ground.
-This book is a long-overdue history of three major centers that have managed important missions since the dawn of the space age: Johnson Space Center in Houston, the Jet Propulsion Laboratory in Pasadena, and the European Space Operations Centre in Darmstadt, Germany.
+Provides a history of three major centers that have managed important missions since the dawn of the space age: Johnson Space Center in Houston, the Jet Propulsion Laboratory in Pasadena, and the European Space Operations Centre in Darmstadt, Germany.

 Describes the basic concepts of spaceflight operations, for both human and unmanned missions, and explains the basic subsystems of a space vehicle.
 The relationship of spacecraft design and the very unique space environment are also laid out, and flight dynamics are taught as well as ground segment requirements.

-A thorough overview of space technology, ranging from launch systems, structures, power, thermal, communications, propulsion, and software, to entry, descent and landing, ground segment, robotics, and data systems, to technology and project management.
+Provides an overview of space technology and a holistic understanding of the system-of-systems that is a modern spacecraft.
+It covers launch systems, structures, power, thermal, communications, propulsion, software, entry, descent and landing, ground segment, robotics, data systems, technology, and project management.

-This practical handbook draws on leading aerospace experts to carry readers through mission design, from orbit selection to ground ops.
-SMAD III updates the technology, provides greater emphasis on small spacecraft design and the cost-reduction process, and includes more detail on multi-satellite manufacturing, space computers, payload design and autonomous systems.
+Draws on leading aerospace experts to carry readers through mission design, from orbit selection to ground ops.
+Also covers technology, small spacecraft design and the cost-reduction process, manufacturing, space computers, payload design and autonomous systems.